osscar-org/osscar-website/_sources/courses/band_theory.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/osscar-org/quantum-mechanics/develop?urlpath=%2Fvoila%2Frender%2Fnotebook%2Fband-theory%2Fpseudopotential.ipynb)
 [![Materials Cloud Tool osscar-qmcourse](https://raw.githubusercontent.com/materialscloud-org/mcloud-badge/main/badges/img/mcloud_badge_tools.svg)](https://osscar-quantum-mechanics.matcloud.xyz/voila/render/band-theory/pseudopotential.ipynb)

-The pseudopotential method is a technique used to construct an effective ionic potential that includes both the effects of the nucleus and of the core electrons, allowing one to consider explicitly only the valence electrons.
-This notebook demonstrates a method to construct norm-conserving pseudopotentials and displays them interactively, together with the resulting pseudowavefunctions.
+Pseudopotential is a technique to construct an effective potential that includes both the effects of the nucleus and of the core electrons, allowing to consider explicitly only the valence electrons.
+This notebook shows a method to construct norm-conserving pseudopotentials and to display them interactively, together with the resulting pseudowavefunctions.

 ```{image} ./images/pseudopotential.png